 SW declares that he has no competing interests.

-Dr Sanjeev Wasson would like to gratefully acknowledge Dr Sarabjeet Singh and Dr Nishant Kalra, the previous co-authors of this monograph.
-SS declares that he has no competing interests.
-NK declares that he has no competing interests.
+Dr Sanjeev Wasson would like to gratefully acknowledge Dr Sarabjeet Singh and Dr Nishant Kalra, the previous contributors to this topic.
+SS and NK declare that they have no competing interests.

 Assistant Professor of Medicine